rbhan/rbhan.github.io/_posts/2019-05-18-georg-cantor-party-animal.md

 Congratulate them on having demonstrably proven that not all infinites are created equal -- some infinite sets (their set <img src="https://render.githubusercontent.com/render/math?math=S">!) are larger than other infinite sets.

-But wait, you ask, what kind of party is this, and where are we again?
+*But wait*, you ask, *what kind of party is this, and where are we again?*